Plan for appliances

 A dishwasher has to clean the dishes and it shouldn't be too noisy.
 It is proven that even an inexpensive dishwasher can give a great result if you use the rinse agents that are available.
 Without the rinse aid, dishes and glasses never come properly clean and that's not fault of a cheap dishwasher.
 So spend money if you want on a quiet dishwasher but otherwise you shouldn't be spending too much on this appliance.

 A microwave vent combination can be a real space saver in a small kitchen.
 Even a large kitchen sometimes does not have a convenient place to store a counter microwave.
 You also have to consider that all microwave doors swing the same way.
 You might have the perfect spot but not be able to access it because of the door swing.
-The over the range units come able to vent to the outside or with a re-circulating fan.
+The over the range units are able to vent to the outside or with a re-circulating fan.
 They are all about 30 inches wide and 16 inches high so you don’t need to purchase it until your cabinets are installed.
 If you are just using a very small microwave and you have a good spot for it, then you can use the space over the stove for a nice stainless steel hood or a matching cabinet hood.

 The fridge is there to keep your food cold and/or frozen.
 Anything over that is not really a necessity.
 It pays to have an energy saving appliance and to make sure you have the size that works for your family.
 If you live alone you don’t need a fridge wider than 30 inches, however if you have teenagers you might want the biggest fridge you can get.

 If a stainless fridge is your choice consider one with matching color sides so it does not look unfinished if the sides show when it is in place.
 Imagine a white kitchen, stainless appliances with the dark black sides of the fridge in view.
 It takes away from your carefully designed kitchen look.
 Even the less expensive fridges offer at least a gray paint finish on the side; it does not have to be the same stainless as the front of the fridge.